 Slowly stir in the evaporated milk

 Ok, that is big because it is important!
 With a spoon or carefully with the whisk you want to stir the milk in last.
 I gently move the spoon (or whisk) back and forth, do not stir fast.
-This will not ruin it, but you will have froth and a discoloration on the top of your pie (still edible and delicious tho.)
+This will not ruin it, but you will have froth and a discoloration on the top of your pie like in the picture below (still edible and delicious tho.)
 Yes I have had this happen a few times but we enjoy it just the same.

 If your pie turns out with the above mentioned froth discoloration, fear not!
-It is still good and if you need to cover it up, that is the good spot to put the whipped cream.
+It is still good and honestly shows that it is homemade but if you need to cover it up, that is the good spot to put the whipped cream.
 Works like a charm.

 How to know pumpkin pie is done

-I don't use a knife to test it because that can cause it to crack (tho you can always cover that with whipped cream like I mentioned above!)
+I don't use a knife to test it because that can cause it to crack (tho you can always cover that with whipped cream like I mentioned above), but you can use a toothpick or the jiggle test.
+I love the jiggle test best, not just because it sounds funny but I don't have to poke a hole in my pie.

-If you notice a bit of a color change, either insert a toothpick (not a knife) in the center or do the jiggle test.
+If you notice a bit of a color change and it is puffed up, either insert a toothpick (not a knife) in the center or do the jiggle test.
 The toothpick should come out mostly clean, it will continue to cook as it cools.

 The jiggle test is when the edges don't move when you gently shake the pie bake and forth, but the center jiggles a little.